 - Identify a primary mentor specializing in the chosen focus/topic area, and obtaining support from the sponsoring organization.

 - Develop your proposal using the Request for Proposal as a guide.
-Enter your responses in the downloadable word document
+Enter your responses in the downloadable document.

 - Submit your proposal.